chukwudumebiughonu/Taskly/taskly/Guide.md

 Inshall accordion from shadcn-ui with this command: npx shadcn-ui@latest add accordion

 Install separator with this command: npx shadcn-ui@latest add separator

+Install zustand for mobile navbar interaction with this command: npm i zustand

+Install sheet component with this command: npx shadcn-ui@latest add sheet

+install prisma with this command: npm i -D prisma

+Run the following command after installing prisma: npx prisma init

+Run: npx prisma generate.
+This is to be done when a new model is added or a model is modified.

+Run: npx prisma db push

+Run: npm i @prisma/client

+Use clerk for authentication
+Use Prisma for database
+Use PlanetScale for database, mysql database